lazychip/0x4447-module-node-pretzel/README.md

 # 🥨 Pretzel

-Pretzel is a recursive JSON data validation, created out of frustration since there are no npm modules that can recursively validate a JSON object with multiple nested values objects.
+Pretzel is a recursive JSON data validation, created after realizing that there are no npm modules that can recursively validate a JSON object with multiple nested values objects.

 We are aware of Validate.js, but as the author explains, the [support for complete object is very basic](https://validatejs.org/#validate-nested).
 We did consider proposing a PR to the project, but the source code turned out to be to hard to rezone about, and thus Pretzel was born.